aleph2c/learning_xslt_with_python/README.md

 As of Jan 13 2023, Michael Kay's company, Saxonica, has released an open-source version of the XSLT programming language compiler and parser (Mozilla Public Licence) as a Python pip package.
-This package is called ``saxonche``, and it supports XSLT 3.0, XQuery 3.1 and has a Schema Validator processor, based on SaxonC-HE 12.0.
+This package is called ``saxonche``, and it supports XSLT 3.0, XPath 3.1, XQuery 3.1, XSD 1.1 and has a Schema Validator processor, based on SaxonC-HE 12.0.
 The SaxonC project is a port of the Saxon Java software to C, so it can be used with C/C++, PHP and Python.

 The ``saxonche`` library's documentation is wrong.
 If you try to follow their instructions your program won't run.
 The ``saxonche`` library also causes StackOverFlow